Testing: Overview. Testing is an indispensable process of software development.

 We summarize in the following the basic principles of writing a functional test in Yii: Like unit test, a functional test is written in terms of a class XyzTest which extends from CWebTestCase, where Xyz stands for the class being tested.
-Because PHPUnit_Extensions_SeleniumTestCase is the ancestor class for CWebTestCase, we can use all methods inherited from this class.The functional test class is saved in a PHP file named as XyzTest.php.
-Functional Testing
+CWebTestCase.
+Look up a class, method, property or event CWebTestCase is the base class for Web-based functional test case classes.

 To ensure the testing process is repeatable, we would like to run the tests in some known state called fixture.
 For example, to test the post creation feature in a blog application, each time when we run the tests, the tables storing relevant data about posts (e.g. the Post table, the Comment table) should be restored to some fixed state.
 The PHPUnit documentation has described well about generic fixture setup.
 In this section, we mainly describe how to set up database fixtures, as we just described in the example.
 Setting up database fixtures is perhaps one of the most time-consuming parts in testing database-backed Web applications.
 Before all tests run, it resets all tables relevant to the tests to some known state.Before a single test method runs, it resets the specified tables to some known state.During the execution of a test method, it provides access to the rows of the data that contribute to the fixture.